David extension of circle homeomorphisms, welding, mating, and removability: Introduction

 We refer the readers to Theorem~\ref{existence_suffridge_thm} for a precise formulation of Theorem~\ref{extremal_points_intro_version}.
 Let us also remark that while the problem of classifying the extremal points of $\Sigma_d^*$ is a non-dynamical one, the proof of Theorem~\ref{extremal_points_intro_version} makes essential use of the dynamics of Schwarz reflection maps associated with the members of $\Sigma_d^*$.
 With this perspective, the classification problem becomes a problem of realization and rigidity of certain Schwarz reflection dynamical systems.
 In fact, the desired Schwarz reflection maps are realized using David surgery techniques developed in the paper.
 On the other hand, rigidity of such Schwarz reflection maps is a consequence of conformal removability of their limit sets.

 \textbf{Acknowledgements.} The authors would like to thank Malik Younsi for posing the question on removability of limit sets of Kleinian reflection groups, and for a motivating discussion.
-The third author thanks the Institute for Mathematical Sciences, and Simons Center for Geometry and Physics at Stony Brook University for their hospitality.
+The second and third authors thank the Institute for Mathematical Sciences, and Simons Center for Geometry and Physics at Stony Brook University for their hospitality.